-During operation phase, domestic wastewater generation due to personnel working per day is calculated as 4.33 m3/day.
+During operation phase, domestic wastewater generation due to personnel working per day is calculated as 4.33 m/day.
 Domestic wastewater generated by personnel will be collected by sewage infrastructure and stored in septic tanks and periodically transported to a licensed wastewater treatment plant.

 There are two alternative cleaning methods for cleaning PV panels: dry cleaning, where no water is required, and wet cleaning, where water is required for cyclical cleaning during certain months of the year.
 According to the experience gained from other projects operated by Kalyon Enerji, there has been no need for panel cleaning in the first three years.
-If panel cleaning with wet cleaning method is required, no chemical or hazardous material will be used during cleaning.
+If panel cleaning is required, the dry cleaning method will be used.
+Therefore, there will be no water requirement for the panel cleaning.